It is important to check that all activities are as safe as possible, to reduce the risk of accident or injury to everyone involved.

 - Reassess to ensure corrective action was successful

-The sport risk assessment guide sets out a suggested process for carrying out a risk assessment.
-Together with the action plan these form one suggested way for you to record risks assessments at your club.
+The risk assessment guide sets out a suggested process for carrying out a risk assessment.
+Together with the action plan these form one suggested way for recording risks assessments at your club.

 How regularly should a club carry out a risk assessment?

 Recorded risk assessments should be a regular check and not a once a year chore.
-How often you carry them out will depend on a number of factors, such as sport, equipment, type of group, venue.
+How often will depend on a number of factors, such as sport, equipment, type of group, venue.

 Your National Governing Body may recommend what is best for your sport or activity.
 In any event, it is good practice to carry out routine checks at each training or competitive session; a good coach will do this.